-Also keep in mind that once you do need to repaint, you will first need to scrape off all of the existing paint, then prep the surface for new paint, and then finally repaint.
+Also keep in mind that once you do need to repaint, you will need to scrape off all of the existing paint, prep the surface for new paint, and then finally repaint.
 It is a lot of work and a lot of time, and over time the painting and repainting will end up costing you more.

 Now, we know what you’re thinking: “but how else do I get that white picket fence look?”
 Well, there are a few options.
-One is to buy a white vinyl picket fence, which will never need to be stained, painted, or maintained other than a good cleaning every once in a while.
+One is to buy a white vinyl picket fence.
+Vinyl will never need to be stained, painted, or maintained other than a good cleaning every once in a while.
 The other option is to use a solid white stain.
 Read on to find out more about this option!

 Stain wins over paint most of the time, and that’s because it requires so much less maintenance than paint.
 It may be a higher cost initially, but you will not need to re-stain over and over again.